Using Trino

 df-trino_04_vpc_ko

-The Trino servers created in this app have the Hive connector set by default, which enables to access Hive Warehouse.
+The Trino server created in this app has the Hive Connector configured by default, allowing access to the Hive Warehouse.

-You can find hive and system catalogs as shown below. system catalog provides the information and indicators for clusters.
+You can verify the existence of the hive and system catalogs as shown below.
+The system catalog provides cluster information and metrics.

 Password: